digital-asset/daml/docs/source/triggers/index.rst

 - We use the ``query`` function to get all of the ``Message`` templates visible to the current party (``p``; in our case this will be ``bob``).
-Per the `documentation </triggers/api/Daml-Trigger.html#function-daml-trigger-query-2759>`_, this returns a list of tuples (contract id, payload).
+Per the `documentation </triggers/api/Daml-Trigger.html#function-daml-trigger-query-2759>`_, this returns a list of tuples (contract id, payload), which we store as ``message_contracts``.
 - We then `map </daml/stdlib/Prelude.html#function-ghc-base-map-40302>`_ the
   `snd </daml/stdlib/Prelude.html#function-da-internal-prelude-snd-86578>`_
   function on the result to get only the payloads, i.e. the actual data of the messages we can see.
 - We print, as a ``debug`` message, the number of messages we can see.
-- On the next line, we sort the messages on the ``receivedAt`` field (`maximumOn </daml/stdlib/DA-List-Total.html#function-da-list-total-maximumon-67732>`_), then take the
+- On the next line, get the message with the highest ``receivedAt`` field (`maximumOn </daml/stdlib/DA-List-Total.html#function-da-list-total-maximumon-67732>`_).
-  `last </daml/stdlib/DA-List-Total.html#function-da-list-total-last-89790>`_
-  one (sorting order is ascending).
 - We then print another debug message, this time printing the message our code has identified as "the last message visible to the current party".
 If you run this, you'll see that ``lastMessage`` is actually a ``Optional Message``.
-This is because the `last </daml/stdlib/DA-List-Total.html#function-da-list-total-last-89790>`_ function will return the last element from a list *if* the list has at least one element, but it needs to still do something sensible if the list is empty, like returning ``None``.
+This is because the `maximumOn </daml/stdlib/DA-List-Total.html#function-da-list-total-maximumon-67732>`_ function will return the element from a list for which the given functions produces the highest value *if* the list has at least one element, but it needs to still do something sensible if the list is empty; in this case, it would return ``None``.
-- We then check what we actually have in ``lastMessage``.
+- When ``lastMessage`` is ``Some m``
+  (`whenSome </daml/stdlib/DA-Optional.html#function-da-optional-whensome-23804>`_),
+  we execute the given function.
+Otherwise, ``lastMessage`` is ``None`` and we implicitly do nothing.
-- If there is some message, then we need to check whether the message has been sent *to* or *by* the party running the trigger (with the current Daml model, it has to be one or the other, as messages are only visible to the sender and receiver).
+- Next, we need to check whether the message has been sent *to* or *by* the party running the trigger (with the current Daml model, it has to be one or the other, as messages are only visible to the sender and receiver).
-- If the message was sent *to* the current party, then we want to reply to it.
+  `when </daml/stdlib/DA-Action.html#function-da-action-when-53144>`_ the
+  expression ``m.receiver == p`` is ``True``, we execute the following block of code, otherwise we sent the message so we do nothing.
-  In order to do that, we need to find the ``User`` contract for the sender.
-We start by getting the list of all ``User`` contracts we know about, which will be all users who follow the party running the trigger.
-As for ``Message`` contracts earlier, the result of ``query @User`` is going to be a list of tuples with (contract id, payload).
+- We need to find the ``User`` contract for the sender.
+We start by getting the list of all ``User`` contracts we know about, which will be all users who follow the party running the trigger (and that party's own ``User`` contract).
+As for ``Message`` contracts earlier, the result of ``query
+  @User`` is going to be a list of tuples with (contract id, payload).
 The big difference is that this time we actually want to keep the contract ids, as that is what we'll use to send a message back.
 - We print the list of users we just fetched, as a debug message.
 - We create a function to identify the user we are looking for.
 - We get the user contract by applying our ``isSender`` function as a